Justice

 In Budget 2021, the Government of Canada announced $216.4 million over 5 years, starting in 2021 to 2022, and $43.3 million ongoing for the Youth Justice Services Funding Program to:

-- help reduce the overrepresentation of Indigenous peoples, Black Canadians and other racialized groups in the youth justice system
+• help reduce the overrepresentation of Indigenous people, Black Canadians and other racialized groups in the youth justice system

-Justice Canada provided $1.2 million in announced funding to enhance Indigenous Family Courtwork services in those regions where services currently exist (i.e. Alberta, Saskatchewan, Quebec, Ontario, Northwest Territories).
+In 2023 to 2024, so far Canada has earmarked $3 million in announced funding, including support to enhance Indigenous Family Courtwork services in those regions where services currently exist (i.e., Alberta, Saskatchewan, Quebec, Ontario, Northwest Territories) and over $100,000 to the Yellowhead Tribal Community Corrections Society in Alberta.

 The 2020 Fall Economic Statement proposed investments of $49.3 million to help implement the Gladue Principles in the mainstream justice system across Canada, as well as Indigenous-led responses in order to help reduce the overrepresentation of Indigenous peoples in the criminal justice system.